danindiana/GRYPHGEN/README.md

 # GRYPHGEN
-Grid Resource Prioritization in Heterogeneous Environments   &lt;---LLM-based orchastration OS.
+Grid Resource Prioritization in Heterogeneous Environments

 GRYPHGEN is a grid resource intelligent framework for yield optimization network, developed by Calisota.ai.
 It aims to optimize resource utilization and improve the efficiency of grid computing systems.